codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 Since in an Autoencoder there is a some loss of spatial information, which is very important for semantic segmentation.

-Therefore how do we retain the spatial information?
+**Therefore how do we retain the spatial information?**
+The solution would be adding spatial information (conv outputs) from encoder to decoder layers.

 The Unet passes information from the  encoder to the decoder while downsmapling and upscaling.